0xRaffSarr/ngx-progress-loader/README.md

-# Angular Ngx-ProgressLoad
+# Angular Ngx-ProgressLoader

-How was Ngx-Progress Load born?
+How was Ngx-Progress Loader born?

 While developing my website, I was looking for a component to use to represent my confidence level with various technologies.